ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step3.md

 REPOSITORY                                          TAG                 IMAGE ID            CREATED             SIZE hello-world                                         latest              1815c82652c0        2 months ago        1.84kB
 ```
+Before building the docker image, replace the database password in the **server.env.remote** with **your database password**.

+- Navigate to **/home/skytap/PurpleCompute/refarch-jee-customerorder/Common/server.env.remote** and replace the password.

+Navigate to this path as the docker file resides here.

+`cd /home/skytap/PurpleCompute/refarch-jee-customerorder`

 #### Build the docker image.

-`docker build -t "customer-order-services:liberty" .`
+`sudo docker build -t "customer-order-services:liberty" .`

-You can verify your docker image using the command `docker images`.
+You can verify your docker image using the command `sudo docker images`.
 You will find the image.

 ```
 REPOSITORY                                          TAG                 IMAGE ID            CREATED             SIZE